AMC AMX: AMX-400

-In the late-1960s, George Barris made bolt-on customizing kits for the AMX that were marketed through AMC dealers.
+In the late 1960s, George Barris made bolt-on customizing kits for the AMX that were marketed through AMC dealers.
 Changing customer preferences meant that traditional car customization was being replaced by quick bolt-on accessory personalization.
 Barris joined this trend by offering a variety of spoiler, body additions, and wheel options.
-American Motors requested Barris to offer enhancements for the Javelins and the AMX.
+American Motors requested Barris to provide enhancements for the Javelins and the AMX.
 Available through AMC dealers as complete kits or as separate items.
-The total package included a performance hood, rear spoiler, grille, racing side mirrors, and special wheels.
+The package included a performance hood, rear spoiler, grille, racing side mirrors, and unique wheels.

 Barris also performed a radical custom treatment on a 1969 AMX.
-The car was built for the second Banacek TV season episode.
-It was a true custom for that time and working with Joe Bailon, the car was lowered and its body was heavily modified.
+The car was built for the second season of episodes of the Banacek detective television series.
+It was a true custom for that time, and working with Joe Bailon, the car was lowered, and its body was heavily modified.
 Its roof was cut down almost 5 in and the car was lengthened by 18 in.
 Featuring a sculpted body with louvered accents, it became known as the AMX-400.
 The car featured a taillight system that glowed green during acceleration, amber during deceleration, and red during braking.